Our London Campus has relaunched on-campus learning and we look forward to welcoming you back – see the latest COVID-19 update

 Enquire with us

 We are here to help and to make your journey to UWS London as smooth as possible.
-Please use the relevant button below to enquiry about a course you would like to apply, to clarify any doubt you may have about us and our admission’s process, to send us a complaint or suggestion.
+Please use the relevant button below to enquiry about a course you would like to apply, or to clarify any questions you may have about us and our admission’s process.
 After you submit your enquiry, one of our advisers will get back to you as soon as possible.

 Application guide